Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Autoimmunity is a type of hypersensitivity to self-antigens that affects approximately five percent of the population.
 Most types of autoimmunity involve the humoral immune response.
 An antibody that inappropriately marks self-components as foreign is termed an autoantibody.
 In patients with myasthenia gravis, an autoimmune disease, muscle-cell receptors that induce contraction in response to acetylcholine are targeted by antibodies.
 The result is muscle weakness that may include marked difficultly with fine or gross motor functions.
 In systemic lupus erythematosus, a diffuse autoantibody response to the individual’s own DNA and proteins results in various systemic diseases (Figure 17.23).
 Systemic lupus erythematosus may affect the heart, joints, lungs, skin, kidneys, central nervous system, or other tissues, causing tissue damage through antibody binding, complement recruitment, lysis, and inflammation.

-Illustration shows the symptoms of lupus, which include a distinctive face rash across the bridge of the nose and the cheeks, ulcers in the mouth and nose, inflammation of the pericardium, muscle aches and poor circulation in the fingers and toes.
+Illustration shows the symptoms of lupus, which include a distinctive face rash across the bridge of the nose and the cheeks, ulcers in the mouth and nose, muscle aches, inflammation of the pericardium, muscle aches and poor circulation in the fingers and toes.

 Figure 17.23 Systemic lupus erythematosus is characterized by autoimmunity to the individual’s own DNA and/or proteins, which leads to varied dysfunction of the organs. (credit: modification of work by Mikael Häggström)